March is National Kidney Month!

 During National Kidney Month, the American Kidney Fund is asking people to make the Pair Up Promise—a simple pledge that can help prevent kidney disease.
 The Pair Up Promise asks you to “Do the Math”—add healthful choices to your lifestyle, subtract things that are unhealthy, and multiply the impact by spreading the word.

 Awareness and Education

-The President and CEO of the American Kidney Fund, LaVarne A. Burton, conducted a series of radio interviews with stations around the country to raise awareness of kidney disease.
-With more than 31 million Americans affected by this disease, her message—that most cases of kidney disease could be prevented by controlling its leading causes, diabetes and high blood pressure—is one that can save lives.
+Dr. Orlando M. Gutiérrez, Chair of Medical Affairs and a member of the AKF Board of Trustees, conducted a series of radio interviews with stations around the country to raise awareness of kidney disease.
+With more than 31 million Americans affected by this disease, his message—that most cases of kidney disease could be prevented by controlling its leading causes, diabetes and high blood pressure—is one that can save lives.
 Interviews are airing throughout the month; links will be posted on the AKF website.

 Calendar Kids Cover Art Contest

-Thirteen finalists in the American Kidney Fund’s 18th annual Calendar Kids Art Contest will compete for the honor of gracing the cover of AKF’s 2014 calendar.
-A two-week online voting contest to select the winner began on Friday, March 15 and will close on Friday, March 29.
+Thirteen finalists in the American Kidney Fund’s 19th annual Calendar Kids Art Contest will compete for the honor of gracing the cover of AKF’s 2015 calendar.
+From March 10 to March 28, visitors to www.KidneyFund.org will select the cover artwork through online voting.
 The child whose artwork receives the most online votes will receive a trip to Washington, D.C., to be honored at AKF’s annual gala, The Hope Affair, this fall.
-All 13 children who are named finalists will have their artwork published in the 2013 calendar and will receive prizes.
+All 13 children who are named finalists will have their artwork published in the 2015 calendar and will receive prizes.